 Huan Dao (環島)

 In May 2026, I completed the Huan Dao—an almost 1,000 kilometer bicycle circumnavigation of Taiwan.
-Over 15 days on the road, with 11 active days in the saddle, the journey quickly transformed from a physical endurance test into an intimate visual exploration of Taiwanese culture, documented at the human scale.
+Over 15 days on the road, with 11 active days in the saddle, the journey quickly transformed from a physical endurance challenge into an intimate visual exploration of Taiwanese culture, nature, and people.